jdede/inet-showcases/docs/wireless/crosstalk/index.md

 ### Nodes on same wifi channel (completely overlapping frequency bands)

-TODO: the configurator for the certain simulation and about the scalar/dimensional models
+TODO: the configuration for the certain simulation and about the scalar/dimensional models

 and results